Search for Jobs or Internships

-An effective job search will require you to devote much of your time and energy to the process.
+An effective search for jobs or internships will require you to devote much of your time and energy to the process.
 Job searches can often take 6-18 months and the outcome is ultimately dependent on the dedication and work ethic of each individual.
 The length of your job search will be dependent on the following factors:

 - Amount of time dedicated to the job search